Share this guide:

-Pothole damage can be one of the most frustrating ways to damage your car as it is notoriously difficult to make a claim with this type of damage because it’s difficult to assign blame.
-However, there are ways to claim back from the council where you had the accident money that you spent on repairs.
-This helpful guide will take you through the steps.
+Pothole damage can be one of the most frustrating ways to damage your car as it is notoriously difficult to make an insurance claim with this type of damage because it's difficult to assign blame.
+However, there are ways to claim back the cost of repairs to your vehicle from the council.
+This helpful, step by step guide will take you through the process.

 How is a pothole formed?

 Potholes form when water seeps through cracks in the tarmac and into the foundations of the road.
-In cold weather, the water can freeze, expanding the tarmac and causing it to collapse underneath traffic.
+In cold weather conditions, the water can freeze, expanding the tarmac and causing it to collapse underneath traffic.

 What does pothole damage mean?